reisir/mondtholomew/README.md

-# MOND
+# Mondtholomew

-but I fixed it, for the most part
+Mond but I fixed it, for the most part

 ## Usage